Building a better bigger tastier comfier greenerdining experience

-At the end of the 2015-16 academic year, Cal Poly Corporation’s master plan for Campus Dining will get underway with the closure of Vista Grande and development of a new state-of-the-art dining complex to replace the existing 43-year-old facility.
-Conceived to address the growing needs of the campus for on-trend dining options, this complex was planned based on research and analysis of the latest culinary concepts and campus community input.
-The new three-story dining complex will feature six micro-restaurants with exhibition-style cooking along with increased seating and lounge space.
+Cal Poly Corporation’s master plan for Campus Dining is officially underway.
+The 43-year-old Vista Grande dining facility closed in 2016, making room for the development of a new state-of-the-art dining complex.
+To address the growing needs of the campus and provide for on-trend dining options, the new complex was conceived on research and analysis of the latest culinary concepts and campus community input.
+The new three-story dining complex will feature six micro-restaurants with exhibition-style cooking as well as increased seating and lounge space.
 All of this will be encompassed in a modern building that boasts LEED certification for sustainable, resource-efficient design.
-With an expected completion time of just over two years and a cost of approximately $30 million, Campus Dining plans to open the new Vista Grande Dining Complex in fall of 2018.
+With an expected completion time of about two years and a cost of approximately $30 million, Campus Dining plans to open the new Vista Grande Dining Complex in late 2018.

-When Vista Grande closes this summer, the current structure will be demolished to make room for a new three-story complex that is better positioned to meet the growing needs of the campus for residential and retail dining.
-The new location will consist of six different micro-restaurants, allowing for a wide variety of dining options that will help to accommodate the increasing number of students and faculty at Cal Poly.
-The facility will feature an open floor plan with a variety of seating and lounge options, including a large outdoor patio space.
+The new Vista Grande Complex will be well positioned to meet the university’s growing needs for residential and retail dining.
+The new location will consist of six micro-restaurants, allowing for a wide variety of dining options that will accommodate the increasing number of students and faculty at Cal Poly.
+The facility will feature an open floor plan with ample seating and lounge options, including a large outdoor patio space.
 Guided by President Armstrong’s Vision 2022, the new Vista Grande Dining Complex will be a vital resource for Cal Poly students now and in the future.

 The Cal Poly community’s desire for fresh, delicious, made-to-order food options is a fundamental component of Campus Dining’s master plan.
-Vista Grande’s six micro-restaurants will each focus on a unique culinary niche and will feature a variety of customizable food options.
-These restaurants will put an emphasis on nutritious food that is sustainably sourced and include Cal Poly products when available.
+Each of Vista Grande’s six micro-restaurants will focus on a unique culinary niche and will offer numerous customizable food options.
+These restaurants will put an emphasis on nutritious food that is sustainably sourced, including Cal Poly products when available.

 For future Cal Poly students, the Vista Grande Dining Complex will be the premier place on campus to relax and socialize.
-The new facility won’t just be bigger; it will feature a modern design with cozy indoor and outdoor seating areas to provide a comfortable place for students to gather.
-With over twice the space as the current Vista Grande Café, the new complex will have extensive patio seating areas, lounge chairs and outdoor fire pits to create an atmosphere never before experienced on campus.
-Inside, lounge areas, game tables and expanded seating will allow students to put down their books and socialize.
-The new Vista Grande Dining Complex will be the leading dining destination for the Cal Poly residential neighborhood, as well as Cal Poly students as a whole.
-The new complex won’t just be a place for students to eat; it will be a social hub.
+The new facility won’t just be bigger — its cozy indoor and outdoor seating areas will give students an inviting place to gather.
+In addition to extensive patio seating areas, the complex will have outdoor fire pits, creating an atmosphere never before experienced on campus.
+Inside, lounge areas, game tables and expanded seating will create a social hub for students.
+The new Vista Grande Dining Complex will provide a renowned dining destination for the Cal Poly residential neighborhood and Cal Poly students.

-The new dining complex will be a symbol of Cal Poly’s commitment to sustainability.
-By building facilities to LEED certification standards, the new complex will be environmentally conscious, focusing on water and energy conservation.
+The new dining complex represents a symbol of Cal Poly’s commitment to sustainability.
+Built to LEED certification standards, the new complex will be environmentally conscious, focusing on water and energy conservation.
 Large windows, low-flow taps and energy efficient design will play a major role in keeping the building’s carbon footprint low.

-For Fall of 2016, Campus Dining will be updating several of its current dining locations as a part of a transition plan to provide plenty of dining options while Vista Grande is under construction.
-These updates will focus on renovating current facilities to increase dining capacity and updating various food concepts.
-The goal is to provide a variety of options that are convenient for students, faculty and staff while the Vista Grande Dining Complex is off-line.
+With the Vista Grande Dining Complex under construction, Campus Dining updated several of its current dining locations as a part of a transition plan to provide plenty of dining options in the interim.
+Current facilities were renovated in fall of 2016 to increase dining capacity and modernize various food concepts.
+These updates have helped Campus Dining provide a variety of healthful, convenient dining options for students, faculty and staff while the Vista Grande Dining Complex has been off-line.

 The Avenue.
 Your new late-night spot.